12 Best User Feedback Plugins for WordPress in 2024

 8. Ninja Forms

-Drag-and-drop WordPress form builder.
+A drag-and-drop WordPress form builder.

 • Allows you to create customized forms and integrate them with CRMs and other add-ons

-• Is simple to use with a drop form builder
+• Is simple to use with a drop-form builder

-Pricing: pro version starts from $199/annually.
+Pricing: Plus version starts from $99/annually.

 9. WebEngage